PTMN - Fundamentals, Financials, History, and Analysis

 Stock Chart

-Company History and Business Overview
+History and Business Overview

-Portman Ridge Finance Corporation (PTMN) is a non-diversified, externally managed closed-end investment company that has elected to be regulated as a business development company (BDC) under the Investment Company Act of 1940.
-The company originates, structures, and invests in secured term loans, bonds or notes, and mezzanine debt primarily in privately-held middle market companies, as well as in debt and subordinated securities issued by collateralized loan obligation (CLO) funds.
+Portman Ridge Finance Corporation (PTMN) is a non-diversified, closed-end investment company that has elected to be regulated as a business development company (BDC) under the Investment Company Act of 1940.
+The company originates, structures, and invests in secured term loans, bonds or notes, and mezzanine debt primarily in privately-held middle market companies, as well as invests in debt and subordinated securities issued by collateralized loan obligation (CLO) funds.

-Portman Ridge was formed as a Delaware limited liability company on August 8, 2006 and, prior to the issuance of shares of the company's common stock in its initial public offering (IPO), converted to a corporation incorporated in Delaware on December 11, 2006.
-The company has undergone significant transformations over the years, including the externalization of its management in 2019 through an agreement with BC Partners Advisors L.P. and the acquisitions of Garrison Capital Inc. in 2020 and Harvest Capital Credit Corporation in 2021.
+Portman Ridge was formed as a Delaware limited liability company on August 8, 2006 and, prior to the issuance of shares of the company's common stock in its initial public offering, converted to a corporation incorporated in Delaware on December 11, 2006.
+The company has a long history of serving the middle market, with a focus on providing capital solutions to privately-held businesses.

 Financial Performance and Liquidity